 Now based in the United States, Erin is dedicated to advancing reptile welfare and research on both sides of the Atlantic.
 She credits the success and future of the HERP Lab to the talent and dedication of its members and looks forward to continuing to grow its impact.

-Hello, I'm Kibbey!
+Hi, I'm Kibbey!
 I am a senior at Eckerd College, double-majoring in Animal Studies and Film Studies, with a passion for using media as a tool for wildlife education.
 My long-term goal is to lead the production of wildlife documentaries that inspire conservation and connect people with the natural world.
-I have a background in content creation and project management through my 8 years as a Vice President for a nonprofit organization and practicum internship in digital media.
-Additionally, I have experience in animal education through my time as a Guest Experience Associate at the Greater Cleveland Aquarium.
 I am excited to be part of this lab because it provides the perfect opportunity to combine my passions for content creation, project management, and animal education.
 I look forward to supporting the lab’s mission and helping share its research with new audiences.

 I support the running of the Marketing and Relations department.
 My key role is to develop and implement media strategies to promote the lab’s research and outreach activities.
 My duties include managing public relations, organizing community outreach programs, and managing fundraising to support financial goals